-At De Brauw, we recognise the imperative necessity to reduce our carbon footprint.
+At De Brauw, we recognise the need to reduce our carbon footprint.
 We have established a greenhouse gas monitoring programme to identify our carbon sources.
-Our Environmental Impact Handbook has set in place measures to reduce emissions, for example, through better control of building energy usage and reducing business travel.
+Our Environmental Impact Handbook has set measures in place to reduce emissions, for example, by improving how we manage our building's energy usage and by reducing business travel.
 We have set targets for reducing our energy usage and aim to use only 100% renewable electricity by 2030.
-Where there are residual carbon emissions, we have committed to offsetting these through a rainforest preservation programme, and we are therefore carbon neutral.
+We are committed to offsetting any residual carbon emissions through a rainforest preservation programme and are, as a result, carbon neutral.

-Given the unprecedented impact of the global pandemic, a more helpful comparison of our 2021/22 data is not for the previous period, but back in 2019/20 when business operations and working practices were more comparable.
-On this premise, the data for 2021/2022 shows the reduction of overall carbon emission in all Scopes (1,2, and 3).
+Given the unprecedented impact of the global pandemic, we have compared our 2021/22 data to 2019/20, when business operations and working practices were more comparable.
+On this premise, the data for 2021/2022 shows the reduction of overall carbon emission in all Scopes (1, 2, and 3).